Resume example

 Built with the professional template - use this template

 High school principals and department heads evaluate teacher resumes through a subject-matter lens.
-Unlike elementary roles, secondary positions require deep content expertise, so your resume must demonstrate both pedagogical skill and command of your discipline.
+Secondary positions require deep content expertise, so your resume must demonstrate both pedagogical skill and command of your discipline - backed by AP/IB pass rates, state assessment results, and evidence of student engagement.

 Professional summary